DeadPool-4422/a7y18lte-Resources/README.md

 ## Kernel

-We have a new kernel that addresses several issues such as:
+We have a new kernel that addresses several issues, including:

 - Non-functional MTP in GSI
-- Camera and flash not working in Android 11 or newer versions
+- Camera and flash not working

 The new kernel file is named `repack-boot.7z`.

 ### Kernel Installation

-To install the new kernel, follow the steps below:
+To install the new kernel, follow these steps:

 1. Download the `repack-boot.7z` file.
 2. Extract the .img file inside the .7z file.